ProjectTIER/projecttier.org/README.md

 ## Local development

-1. Install [Docker](https://asciinema.org/a/158200) and [docker-compose](https://docs.docker.com/compose/install/), if you haven't already.
+1. Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/), if you haven't already.
 2. Clone the project: `git clone https://github.com/ProjectTIER/projecttier.org.git`
-3. Enter the project directory: `cd project-tier`
+3. Enter the project directory: `cd projecttier.org`
-4. Run migrations: `docker-compose run web python manage.py migrate`
+4. Start the Vagrant VM: `vagrant up`
+5. Shell into the VM: `vagrant ssh`
-5. Run the development server: `docker-compose up`
+6. Run the development server: `djrun`
-6. Visit `localhost:8000` in your browser. **IMPORTANT:** `0.0.0.0:8000` will not work.
+7. Visit `0.0.0.0:8000` in your browser.

+### Pull production data/media

+Your local version of the project will have an empty database and no media uploads.
+You can copy the production database and files to your local version.

+* To pull the database: `fab pull_production_data`
+* To pull file uploads: `fab pull_production_media`

+See `fabfile.py` for more information.
+You'll need authentication to run these commands.

 ## License and credits